You’ve got what it takes to become a Family Nurse Practitioner.

 The Family Nurse Practitioner (FNP) track prepares baccalaureate registered nurses seeking to become Advanced Practice Nurses who provide primary health care to clients across the life-span.
 Admission for this track is in the spring and fall semesters.
 This track includes online didactic coursework and clinical practicums.

 FNP Program Overview

-The FNP Program is designed for the working nurse and can be completed in as few as 24 months of full-time study.
+The MSN Program can be completed in as few as 5 semesters of full-time study or 7 semesters of part-time study.

-The MSN degree offers 42 credits.
+The FNP degree offers 45 credits.
 Upon completion of the degree, the graduate is eligible to take the national certification exam as a Family Nurse Practitioner.

 Our MSN program also offers a Psychiatric Mental Health Nurse Practitioner track that requires 46 credit hours for completion.
 A post-masters certificate option is also offered for both tracks.